debolk/bolknoms2/readme.md

 1. Opening the administration panel of bolknoms requires board-level permissions.
 Using Gosa, you can add yourself temporarily(!) to the group "oauth-test".
 This requires that you have ICTcom-level access or above.
 Adding your account to this group will grant you access to all OAuth-protected resources regardless of the permission level.
 Use it for testing on your local machine and remove yourself from the group when done.
 1. Meals for the next week can be automatically generated using the command line: `php artisan meals:generate`.

+# Testing
+Bolknoms has a (limited) test suite consisting mostly of functional integration tests.
+To run the test suite:

+1. Start the Vagrant VM if needed `vagrant up`
+1. Create the testing database, named `bolknoms_testing` using a MySQL-client.
+1. Run all migrations on the testing database `php artisan migrate --database=mysql_testing`.
+1. Login to the VM (`vagrant ssh`) and open the project root directory `cd /vagrant`.
+1. Execute `vendor/bin/phpunit` in the project root directory to run the tests.

 # Deployment (production)
 There is a one-step deployment script `./deploy.sh` which executes the required steps to deploy the application to production, provided that all dependencies are met.
 This requires the prior installation of PHP, MySQL, npm and other dependencies.
 It is strongly recommend to follow the initial deployment by hand, and running the one-click script for each deployment afterwards.